bootstrap-vue/bootstrap-vue/src/components/table/README.md

   the body scrolls.
 To get around this issue, set the prop `no-border-collapse` on the table (note that this may cause double width borders when using features such as `bordered`, etc).
 - The sticky header feature uses CSS style `position: sticky` to position the headings.
-Internet Explorer does not support `position: sticky`, hence for IE11 the table headings will scroll with the table body.
+Internet Explorer does not support `position: sticky`, hence for IE 11 the table headings will scroll with the table body.

 ### Sticky columns